Joe2308/milestone-1-test-run/README.md

 ### Home
 The home page gives an over all synopsis on the band and also contains a video.
 The main goal is to encourage users to book through the contact form so I have embedded a link in the paragraph text to peak user interest and encourage an enquiry.
 The home page consists of a bootstrap carousel of three hero images of the band performing live.
 As well as studying the bootstrap documentation I found a very helpfull YouTube video to help with this function.
 I have placed a "Learn More" CTA button to click directly to the contact form over the image and also another "Watch Now" CTA that brings the user to the video section.
+I should mention that on screens of 280px the combination of two buttons looked too cluttered so I set the display of one to none and I added a text link in the first paragraph instead.
 The video on the home page encourages enagement and I have also embedded an external link below the video to the band's YouTube channel to encourage new suscribers.

 ### About us